peteroupc/peteroupc.github.io/random.md

 - **Pseudorandom number generator (PRNG).** A random number generator that outputs seemingly random numbers using a deterministic algorithm (that is, an algorithm that returns the same output for the same input and state every time), and in which its state can be initialized and possibly reinitialized with arbitrary data.
 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without shortening or compressing that seed.
-- **Information security.** Defined in ISO/IEC 27000.
+- **Information security.** "The protection of information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction in order to provide confidentiality, integrity, and availability" (FIPS 200).
+See also ISO/IEC 27000.
-- **MUST, SHOULD, SHOULD NOT, MAY, RECOMMENDED, NOT RECOMMENDED.**  As defined in RFC 2119 and RFC 8174.
+- **MUST, SHOULD, SHOULD NOT, MAY, RECOMMENDED, NOT RECOMMENDED.**  These terms have the meanings given in RFC 2119 and RFC 8174.

 <a id=Cryptographic_RNGs></a>
 ## Cryptographic RNGs